STXT - Semantic Text

 Text node >>

-The form with : defines a node that:
+The form with : defines an INLINE container node with the following characteristics:

 Examples: